gwtproject/gwt-site/src/main/markdown/articles/superdevmode.md

       -[no]precompile               Precompile modules. (defaults to ON)
       -port                         The port where the code server will run.
       -src                          A directory containing GWT source to be prepended to the classpath for compiling.
-      -X[no]enforceStrictResources  EXPERIMENTAL: Don't implicitly depend on "client" and "public" when a module doesn't define any dependencies. (defaults to OFF)
       -workDir                      The root of the directory tree where the code server willwrite compiler output.
 If not supplied, a temporary directorywill be used.
       -launcherDir                  An output directory where files for launching Super Dev Mode will be written.
 (Optional.)
+      -style                        Script output style: DETAILED, OBFUSCATED or PRETTY -setProperty                  Set the values of a property in the form of propertyName=value1[,value2...].
-      -[no]incremental              Compiles faster by reusing data from the previous compile. (defaults to ON) -sourceLevel                  Specifies Java source level (defaults to auto:1.7) -logLevel                     The level of logging detail: ERROR, WARN, INFO, TRACE, DEBUG, SPAM or ALL (defaults to INFO)
+      -[no]incremental              Compiles faster by reusing data from the previous compile. (defaults to ON) -sourceLevel                  Specifies Java source level (defaults to auto:1.8) -logLevel                     The level of logging detail: ERROR, WARN, INFO, TRACE, DEBUG, SPAM or ALL (defaults to INFO)
-      -XjsInteropMode               EXPERIMENTAL: Specifies JsInterop mode: NONE, JS or CLOSURE (defaults to NONE) -XmethodNameDisplayMode       EXPERIMENTAL: Specifies method display name mode for chrome devtools: NONE, ONLY_METHOD_NAME, ABBREVIATED or FULL (defaults to NONE) and
+      -XjsInteropMode               EXPERIMENTAL: DEPRECATED: Specifies JsInterop mode: JS or JS_RC -[no]generateJsInteropExports Generate exports for JsInterop purposes (defaults to OFF) -XmethodNameDisplayMode       EXPERIMENTAL: Specifies method display name mode for chrome devtools: NONE, ONLY_METHOD_NAME, ABBREVIATED or FULL (defaults to NONE) and
       module                        The GWT modules that the code server should compile.
 (Example: com.example.MyApp)